 Step 6 – Bake!

-Step 7 – While cookies bake and cool, prepare the cookie dough dip.
+Step 7 – While cookies bake and cool, prepare the cookie dough filling.
 Using a stand mixer (or hand mixer + large bowl), add butter and cream cheese.
 Whip them together on medium-high speed until ultra creamy.

 Step 8 – Stop the mixer and add in chocolate brown sugar, salt, vanilla extract, and powdered sugar, then whip again until smooth.